 Does any of this matter for Canada’s international position in the Middle East or elsewhere?
 Ottawa’s failed bid for a seat on the UN Security Council is proposed as a marker of how it does.
 Some, particularly former government officials, suggest that Harper’s favouring of Israel undermined Canada’s credibility and led to a loss of votes for the seat.
 Others argue that a number of other Canadian policies—such as Ottawa’s policies on climate change, human rights and foreign aid—and Harper’s own disposition mattered equally.

 The debate is connected to the larger discussion of whether Canada should be involved in the Middle East because it can make a difference based on its history as a fair-minded arbiter of conflict.
 But the days of Pearsonian influence on, for example, UN peacekeeping are long gone.
-Our era is dominated, instead, by American unipolarity and the rise of several regional powers.
+Our era is dominated instead by American unipolarity and the rise of several regional powers.
 The short-lived human security agenda is essentially gone too.

 There probably are a couple of places where Canada can contribute.
 Canada chaired the Refugee Working Group during the Madrid multilaterals in the 1990s, acquitting itself well on the technical work.
 Some of this will likely be incorporated into any final peace agreement.
 Canadian aid and governance training can also help strengthen Palestinian institutions and help develop joint Israeli-Palestinian projects.
 But these are not unique to Canada.

 It remains to be seen whether global and domestic changes will affect the balance of influence between the Jewish and Arab communities within Canada.
 There is evidence of growing sophistication in Arab advocacy.
 If the community can be mobilized, its growing population in Canada might earn it a similar moniker given to the Hispanic community in the United States: a sleeping giant.
 Time itself will inevitably acclimatize the Arabs to Canadian political culture.
-Finally, the popular protests in the Arab world might—if they lead to genuine liberal democracies—prompt a change in Canadian attitudes toward the “otherness” of Arabs.
+Finally, today’s popular protests in the Arab world might—if they lead to genuine liberal democracies—prompt a change in Canadian attitudes toward the “otherness” of Arabs.

 Critics are right that Ottawa cannot let its foreign policy be commandeered by ethnic groups.
 But this is not happening.
 At the UN, Canadian Jewish organizations understand that Canadian decisions are subject to a range of constraints; in their advocacy work, Arab groups argue that Canada’s support for international law is precisely the vehicle that should be used to move Israel out of the West Bank.